Varaunight/Applied-Mathematics-Unit2/contributing.md

 5. Make changes and commit with a good message

-	`git add 20xx/q1.tex`
+	`git add 20XX/q1.tex`

 	`git commit -m "commit message"`

-6. Push your local changes to your remote repo.
+6. Push your local branch changes to your remote repo.
+Your local branch will now be tracked by a remote branch.
+This prevents local data loss to serverely affect your work.

-	`git push --set-upstream`

-	`git merge 20XX-q1`

-7. Push to your fork

-	`git push origin master`
+	`git push --set-upstream 20XX-q1`

-	(enter username and info)

-8. Submit pull request
+7. Every new change you make, you will repeat step 5 and simply `git push` to the remote branch.

+8. Go on the github UI to create a Pull request from the branch you are working on to Brad's `master` branch.

+9. Review and submit a pull request.

-9. Wait for me to accept your pull request.
+10. Wait for me to accept your pull request.

 ## Conventions